cogent3/cogent3/doc/cookbook/features.rst

     from cogent3 import load_seq

     seq = load_seq("data/C-elegans-chromosome-I.gb", moltype="dna")

+    # note we wrap `get_features` in `list` as generator is returned
     gene = list(seq.get_features(name="WBGene00021661", biotype="gene"))
     gene

 Querying via Feature Biotype
 ++++++++++++++++++++++++++++

-We can search for all CDS
+We can search for features with a certain biotype, for example, all coding sequences (CDS):

 .. jupyter-execute::
     :raises: